 By prioritizing and planning, you can live in New York City on your City Year stipend.
 The information and resources below will help you prepare for your year (or two) of service.
 The financial circumstances, expectations, and priorities of the New York corps will vary, so this information is intended to be a guide for you to develop a thoughtful budget for yourself with the most information possible.

-Stipend: First-year AmeriCorps members earn $629 bi-weekly.
+Stipend: Currently our first-year AmeriCorps members earn $629 bi-weekly.
 Your AmeriCorps stipend is taxable, and the amount of taxes deducted from your paycheck will depend on the number of allowances you claim when you complete Form W-4 (Withholding Allowances) as part of your hiring paperwork.
 You may change your elections at any time.
-At a stipend of $629, first-year members claiming only themselves would receive approximately $520 bi-weekly after taxes are deducted.
+At a stipend of $800, first-year members claiming only themselves would receive approximately $650 bi-weekly after taxes are deducted.
 Please note that federal and state income tax withholding rates are subject to change from year to year.

 Paychecks are deposited directly into your bank account every other week.